selftrace/Chess-game-analytics/README.md

 Ran standard checks (info(), isnull(), duplicated()) so nothing weird breaks later.
 Did an IQR sweep to catch weird outlier games that make no sense.

-2. Feature engineering (Making the data actually useful, you know) The default columns weren't cutting it, so I cooked up a few custom features to actually give the data some context:
+2. Feature engineering (making the data actually useful) The default columns weren't cutting it, so I cooked up a few custom features to actually give the data some context:
 Timestamps to normal time: Converted created_at and last_move_at from epoch timestamps into actual datetime format.
 Now we can see when people are playing and how long games actually last in minutes.
 Splitting increment codes: Took things like "15+2" and split them into base_time (15) and increment (2).
 Now we can group games by Blitz, Rapid, Classical, etc.